jan-cieslik/cancer_informatics/docs/using_R/ovarian cancer.md

 Ovarian cancer (OS) can be subdivided into three main types: epithelial ovarian cancer, germ cell tumours, and stromal tumours with epithelial ovarian cancer being the most common type.
 In this article, we will focus on the early stage serous epithelial ovarian cancer, which is the most common type of ovarian cancer.
 Upon first diagnosis of early OS a staging laparotomy is performed to determine the extent of the disease.
-One well known study (ICON1) compared immediate adjuvant chemotherapy after surgery vs no adjuvant chemotherapy (see sources below).
+One well-known study (ICON1) compared immediate adjuvant chemotherapy after surgery vs no adjuvant chemotherapy (see sources below).
 We provide a simulated dataset based on the ICON1 study, which can be used to perform survival analysis in R.
 **Please note that this dataset is simulated and for educational purposes only and should not be used for clinical decision-making.**